-College or university faculty or public school educators teach CE courses for the offering institution.
+(1) USHE institution faculty or public school educators teach CE courses for the offering institution.

-(1) Selection of CE Instructors LEAs and the participating USHE institution shall jointly select instructors for CE courses.
+(2) -Selection of CE instructors LEAs and the participating USHE institution shall jointly select instructors for CE courses.
 Selection criteria for instructors are the same as those criteria applied to other adjunct faculty appointments in specific departments within the USHE institution.
-Once approved as an adjunct, a CE instructor who teaches a CE course in 2018-19 or 2019-20 may continue to teach CE courses given curricular standards and student performance outcomes in the CE instructor's classes meet UTAH SYSTEM OF HIGHER EDUCATION sponsoring academic department standards.
+Once approved as an adjunct, a CE instructor who teaches a CE course in 2018-19 or 2019-20 may continue to teach CE courses given curricular standards and student performance outcomes in the CE instructor's classes meet sponsoring academic department standards.
 Institutions shall establish a process for determining, in consultation with LEA partners, whether an eligible instructor who previously taught a CE course is no longer qualified to teach the CE course.
 The appropriate academic department at the institution must approve each CE instructor prior to teaching a CE class.

-(2) Institutional Faculty CE Instructors - A USHE institution faculty member is an eligible CE instructor.
+(3) Institutional Faculty CE Instructors - A USHE institution faculty member is an eligible CE instructor.

-(3) LEA Employee Instructor Qualifications - A LEA employee is an eligible CE instructor if the LEA employee is licensed under statutory Education Professional Licensure, is supervised by an institution of higher education, and meets the following requirements:
+(4) LEA Employee Instructor Qualifications - A LEA employee is an eligible CE instructor if the LEA employee is licensed under statutory Education Professional Licensure, is supervised by an institution of higher education, and meets the following requirements: